extropysk/payload/README.md

-# Payload API
+# Payload SDK

-The Payload API gives you the ability to execute the same operations that are available through REST.
+The Payload SDK gives you the ability to execute the same operations that are available through REST.

 ## Installation
-`yarn add @extropysk/payload`
 `npm install @extropysk/payload`

 ## Get Started